azdavis/rjsonnet/docs/ARCHITECTURE.md

 ### `crates/tests`

-The tests.
-No other crate has individual tests, we only have full end-to-end tests here.
+The end-to-end tests.
+Lexing, parsing, desugaring, static analysis, evaluation, and manifestation are all tested here, with full Jsonnet programs as input.

 ## Generic crates